-Archbishop Schnurr's most recent interview with Sacred Heart Catholic Radio about Beacons of Light
+Archbishop Schnurr's most recent publication about the Beacons of Light Family Parishes

 Letter from Archbishop Schnurr

 This past June 19 was the bicentennial anniversary of the founding of the Archdiocese of Cincinnati, marking an important milestone in the life of the local Catholic Church.
 We give thanks to our generous God for the many blessings He has bestowed on us over our first 200 years and look forward with expectant faith to what is to come.

 Today likewise marks an important milestone.
 I am pleased to announce the final Families of Parishes, bringing to close the first major phase of Beacons of Light.
 Beginning at noon today, these Families of Parishes can be viewed online at www.BeaconsAOC.org.
 Thank you to the thousands of Catholics in the archdiocese whose thoughtful feedback has significantly shaped this phase of our pastoral planning.
 I am deeply grateful.

 The enduring mission of the Catholic Church, our mission, entrusted to the apostles by Jesus, is to proclaim the Good News of salvation and make disciples.
 We have a responsibility to make the best use of all the means which God has provided us to pursue this sacred mission.
 The purpose of Beacons of Light is to ensure that all our resources – human, physical and financial – are properly ordered to missionary discipleship.
 I am convinced that Beacons of Light, born of great hope, will enable us to form stronger parishes, centered on the Eucharist, that radiate the love of Christ and joy of the Gospel in a world that is frequently indifferent or even hostile.